Bachelor of Science, Major in Geography (Environment, Culture, and Development)

 2

-GEOG 1401, GEOL 1403, OR GEOL 1405 satisfies the Core Curriculum requirement for Component Area III (Life and Physical Science).
+GEOG 1401, GEOL 1403, or GEOL 1405 satisfies the Core Curriculum requirement for Component Area III (Life and Physical Science).

 3

-GEOG 2355GEOG 2356, WOLC 2311, OR WOLC 2312 satisfies Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture).
+GEOG 2355GEOG 2356, WOLC 2311, or WOLC 2312 satisfies the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture).

 4